jbh-cloud/spotify_sync/README.md

 A free Deezer account is required, I would suggest creating a burner account.

-`config_path` *required* - Path to folder that contains deemix config.json.
-Deemix logs and Deezer cached authenication token will be stored here too.
+`config_path` *required* - Path to an empty folder that will contain deemix config, logs and Deezer cached authenication token.

 `arl` *required* - [Cookie](https://pastebin.com/Wn7TaZFB) required for Deemix functionality